Yoast/wordpress-seo/readme.txt

 = 11.7.0 =
 Release Date: July 23rd, 2019

+By now you probably know the 11.x releases of Yoast SEO are all about Schema.
+In this release, we’ve enabled the possibility to use to use a subset of HTML tags in the FAQ and HowTo blocks!
+Find out all about Yoast SEO 11.7 in [our 11.7 release post](https://yoa.st/release-11-7)!

 Enhancements:

 * Allows a subset of HTML tags in FAQ answer, HowTo description and HowToStep description schema output: `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, `<h6>`, `<br>`, `<ol>`, `<ul>`, `<li>`, `<a>`, `<p>`, `<b>`, `<strong>`, `<i>`, `<em>`, and their closing counterparts.